 The prosecution only needs to prove that there was an agreement to do something illegal and that the person who is charged exhibited the intent to participate in the illegal agreement.
 That enables prosecutors to use tools like wiretaps to search people’s emails and text messages and not have to depend on finding hard evidence like drugs, money, or weapons in a drug conspiracy case.

-If you are currently facing or may be facing DC federal drug conspiracy charges, it is crucial to hire an experienced attorney who can defend your rights and liberty.
+If you are currently facing or may be facing federal drug conspiracy charges, it is crucial to hire an experienced drug attorney who can defend your rights and liberty.
+A DC federal conspiracy lawyer could fight for you.

 The primary tools or investigative techniques used by law enforcement officers are wiretaps and informants.
 Wiretaps are an easy way for prosecutors and law enforcement agencies to gain access to a large group of people once the authorities identify their main target, leading them in different directions and helping them to build their case.